timyboy12345/Rating.js/readme.md

 To make sure half stars are the same with as their fullsize option, the width of the element is changed when a user hovers over the element for the first time.
 This means that when user resizes their screen, icons may overlap.
 To disable this functionality

+## Altering the rating element
+When creating a rating element, this package will set a `rating` attribute to true on the selected element.
+This way, you can easily detect all rating elements in your webpage.
+If you want to update a rating element, you can re-call the `.rating()` function.
+This will remove all existing stars, and re-draw the rating element.
+You will need to add all options to the `.rating()` method, otherwise, the default options will be used.

 ## Developing
 This package uses webpack to package the rating.js file.
 To customize this package, run the following commands: